Here come the socialists: 'Comrades' seeking office in 2018 take cue from Sanders

 But the former public defender is one of at least four candidates that the Houston chapter of the DSA has endorsed this year.
 The others include a state Senate candidate and Ali Khorasani, who last month finished last in a five-person Democrat primary for a Houston-area U.S. House seat.

-The Texas Observer has compiled a list 20 candidates this year in Texas who are affiliated with the DSA, based on statements sent to the Austin-based magazine.
+The Texas Observer has compiled a list of 20 candidates this year in Texas who are affiliated with the DSA, based on statements sent to the Austin-based magazine.

 “As a member of both the DSA and the Communist Party of Houston, I am deeply aligned with socialist values and anti-capitalism,” Khorasani said in the statement posted online by the magazine.